tctree333/SciOlyID-Web-New/src/routes/about.md

 ## What's Science Olympiad?

 Science Olympiad is a team academic competition for K-12 students where they compete in a variety of science and engineering topics.
 A Science Olympiad competition typically has 23 different events with teams of 15 students.
-[Find out more about Science Olympiad on their website](https://www.soinc.org/).
+[Find out more about Science Olympiad on the official SOINC website](https://www.soinc.org/).

 ## What makes SciOlyID unique?